Bhutan: Plan Your Gateway of Happiness With This 8-Day Tour

 Day 4: Venture Into Thimphu

 Today, have an early breakfast before your guide drives you by a distance of around 135 km from Phobjikha to Thimpu.
 Be transferred to your hotel upon reaching.
-Then, wander around visiting the handicraft emporiums.
+Then, wander around and visit the handicraft emporiums.
 Browse through some of the souvenirs and artifacts present there.
 Then, head towards the Tashichho Dzong in the evening, the Government department's hub.
 This edifice was rebuilt in 1961-62, and the key focus of this place is the two-story statue of Buddha depicting its 12 stages.
 Peek at the column of Kanju and Tenju, the scripts of Buddha.

 Day 5: Sightseeing in Thimphu